 Considering an extended warranty on a product purchase?
-So are many shoppers, as we found in our recent survey.
+So are many shoppers, as we found in this survey.

 We asked customers what their top considerations are to find out what they’re getting warranties on and why.